virtual-labs/exp-pumping-lemma-cf-rl-iiith/experiment/theory.md

 The pumping lemma for regular languages arises from the finite nature of automata.
 Since a DFA has only finitely many states, any sufficiently long string must cause the automaton to visit some state more than once, creating a loop.
 This loop corresponds to the pumpable portion y.

+### The pigeonhole principle

+The pigeonhole principle is a very simple counting fact: if you put more items (pigeons) into fewer boxes (holes), at least one box must contain more than one item.
+For example, if three socks are placed into two drawers, one drawer must hold at least two socks.
+In the context of automata, think of the DFA's states as the "holes" and positions in an input prefix as the "pigeons."
+If you read p+1 input positions but the DFA has only p states, some state must repeat — that repeated state marks a loop (the pumpable substring).

 ### Intuition with pigeonhole principle

 One simple and illuminating way to understand the pumping lemma — emphasised by Kozen — is to view it as a direct application of the pigeonhole principle rather than a mysterious quantified statement.